 Ferry Pier Skradin

 Skradinski Buk waterfall can be visited by boat from Skradin from April to October.
-This amazing boat ride is definitely recommended, if you want to sail to the national park while gazing through the amazing scenery.
-The price of the boat ride is also included in the price of the entrance tickets!
+This amazing boat ride is definitely recommended if you want to sail to the national park while gazing through the amazing scenery.
+The price of the boat trip is also included in the price of the entrance tickets!